-Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance 2.1.2 Minutes and agendas Meetings of the Council and its Boards are open to members of the public and they are entitled to a copy of the agenda and reports prepared by officers which deal with items on the agenda unless items are to be discussed which contain exempt or confidential information.
+Requirements of corporate governance Evidence of meeting requirement Demonstration of annual compliance justification for the reasoning for keeping a decision confidential should be provided. unless items are to be discussed which contain exempt or confidential information.
 Minutes of meetings record decisions which have been taken.
 The agenda, minutes and board papers are published on line for ease of access.
 Meetings held in public All meetings of the Council and its Boards are held in public unless in terms of the Local Government (Scotland) Act 1973, the meeting takes a decision to exclude the press and public.
 Where it is recommended that a matter by held in private, the reason for this is identified on the agenda for the meeting and in the minutes.
 Scheme of delegation The Council's scheme of delegation ensures that decisions are made at the lowest or most local level consistent with the nature of the issues involved.
 With the exception of those powers which cannot be delegated to Boards and committees, the Chief Executive, Directors, Heads of Service and other officers, including statutory appointments of officers.
-Elected members' information bulletin To reduce the reporting of routine operational matters to policy boards and to allow Boards to focus on policy issues, a range of matters including the exercise of delegated authority by officers are reported to members by means of a
+Elected members' information bulletin To reduce the reporting of routine operational matters to policy boards and to allow Boards to focus on policy issues, a range of matters including the exercise of delegated authority by officers are reported to members by means of a regular bulletin rather than a formal report to a Policy Board.